 - Age: Adults over the age of 40 are more likely to face a head and neck cancer diagnosis.

-- Gender: Men are twice as likely to develop head and neck cancers as women, although over the last several decades, the incidence in women has been increasing.
+- Gender: Men are at least twice as likely to develop head and neck cancers as women, although over the last several decades, the incidence in women has been increasing.

 - Alcohol: Those who consume alcohol face a greater risk of head and neck cancers.